 Support teaching, research, and patient care.

 Alex Sandhu, MD, MS is a cardiologist with a special interest in the care of patients with advanced heart failure.
 He graduated from the seven-year combined BA-MD program at Northwestern Feinberg School of Medicine.
 He completed an internal medicine residency at Stanford University, spending 16 weeks at Makerere Hospital in Uganda as part of the Global Health track.
-He subsequently obtained completed a Masters in Health Services Research at Stanford while acting as a fellow in health services research at the VA and Stanford's Center for Health Policy/Primary Care and Outcomes Research.
-He then completed fellowships in cardiology and advanced heart failure and transplant at Stanford before joining the faculty.
-He is an active heart failure researcher who focuses on health economics, the implementation of high-value care strategies, and comparative effectiveness.
-He is currently funded by a K23 career development award.
-In his free time, he enjoys playing soccer and teaching his son Kyle to play soccer (but not to head the ball).
+He subsequently obtained completed a Masters in Health Services Research at Stanford while acting as a fellow in health services research at the Palo Alto VA and Stanford's Center for Health Policy/Primary Care and Outcomes Research.
+Next, he completed fellowships in cardiology and advanced heart failure and transplant at Stanford before joining the faculty.
+Alex is now an active clinician and heart failure researcher who focuses on health economics, the implementation of high-value care strategies, and comparative effectiveness.
+He is involved in three clinical trials at this time: K-23 funded PRO-HF (patient centered quality of life assessments), DOT-HF (mobile device based implementation trial), and a CAC notification pilot trial (patient centered coronary artery calcification notification).
+In his free time, he enjoys entertaining and being entertained by his ebullient sons, Kyle and Tyler.